Eckertal/personal-website/docs/about.md

 My work focusses on the application of Bayesian graphical models to cognitive and perceptual decision-making.

 I "obtained" my Ph.D. from Charité Berlin and the Bernstein Center for Computational Neuroscience in Berlin, where I was funded by the Einstein Center for Neuroscience - waiting for my defense since 1 year and counting!
-Thanks Charité Promotionsbuero! :smile:
+Thanks Charité Promotionsbuero! :heart:

 My research interests: